-From Building Awareness to Community Participation: “Old Shop Community Project in Yau Ma Tei” to Enhances the Sense of Community and Cohesion
+From Building Awareness to Community Participation: “Old Shop Community Project in Yau Ma Tei” to Enhance the Sense of Community and Cohesion

 From October 2022 to March 2023, MakerBay organised the “Craftsmanship Community Project”, leading participants to explore Yau Ma Tei and discover various crafts.
 Together, they built a wooden cart for the community called the “Craftsman Ship” (匠油號) to challenge the stereotype that visiting old shops is stressful.
 After completing the first phase, we conducted field observations and street interviews to collect public impressions of old shops and engaged with shop owners to learn more about their stories and the history of Yau Ma Tei, preparing for the next phase of the project.